Ana Alonso-Minutti

 Curriculum Vitae

-Currently, Alonso-Minutti is the co-editor of Twentieth-Century Music journal, area editor for Grove Music Online’s Women, Gender, and Sexuality Project, member of the editorial board of Journal of Music History Pedagogy, member of the advisory board of Sonus Litteratum, and curatorial advisor for Mediateca Lavista.
-Moreover, she is a faculty affiliate of Project Spectrum, a student-led coalition committed to increasing diversity, equity, inclusion, and accessibility in music studies.
-She has served in various capacities in music-centered academic societies.
-She is a former council member of the American Musicological Society and the Society for Ethnomusicology, former chair of AMS’s Ibero-American Music Study Group, and former chair of AMS’s Alfred Einstein Award
+She currently serves as Coeditor-in-Chief of the journal Twentieth-Century Music (Cambridge University Press), 20th- and 21st- century Area Editor for Grove Music Online’s Women, Gender, and Sexuality Project, a member of the advisory board of Sonus Litteratum, and curatorial advisor for Mediateca Lavista.
+She is also a Faculty Affiliate of Project Spectrum, a student-led coalition dedicated to advancing diversity, equity, inclusion, and accessibility in music studies.
+Her extensive service to the profession includes roles as Council Member of both the American Musicological Society and the Society for Ethnomusicology, Chair of the AMS Ibero-American Music Study Group, and Chair of AMS Alfred Einstein Award committee.